HAS EPA CREATED A COLIFORM PANDEMIC?

 ferment lactose and are similar to E. coli in phenotypic characteristics, so that they are not easily distinguished.
 As a

-result, the term "coliform" was coined to describe this group of
+result, the term "coliform" was coined to describe this group of enteric bacteria.
+Coliform is not a taxonomic classification

 but rather a working definition used to describe a group of Gram-negative, facultative anaerobic rod-shaped bacteria